Note: This blog post was originally published on November 30, 2012 but was updated and republished on September 19, 2018.

 Let me give you one example that highlights the risks brought about by regular end users who install applications like FTP:

-As fate had it, an attack ensues and it takes some time before IT staff discovers the security breach.
+As fate had it, an attack ensues and it takes some time before IT staff discover the security breach.
 By then, the attackers had already been long gone and the loot (confidential information consisting of employees' presonal information, financial data, and trade secrets) already passed on to the black market.

 Jason had absolutely no intention of exposing confidential company data.
 But the data got exposed anyway.